Peter the Great: Later years

 In 1717, Alexander Bekovich-Cherkassky led the first Russian military expedition into Central Asia against the Khanate of Khiva.
 The expedition ended in complete disaster when the entire expeditionary force was slaughtered.

-In 1718, Peter investigated why the formerly Swedish province of Livonia was so orderly.
-He discovered that the Swedes spent as much administering Livonia (300 times smaller than his empire) as he spent on the entire Russian bureaucracy.
-He was forced to dismantle the province's government.

-After 1718, Peter established colleges in place of the old central agencies of government, including foreign affairs, war, navy, expense, income, justice, and inspection.
-Later others were added.
+To the end of 1717, the preparatory phase of administrative reform in Russia was completed.
+After 1718, Peter established collegiums in place of the old central agencies of government, including foreign affairs, war, navy, expense, income, justice, and inspection.
+Later others were added, to regulate mining and industry.
 Each college consisted of a president, a vice-president, a number of councilors and assessors, and a procurator.
 Some foreigners were included in various colleges but not as president.
-Peter believed he did not have enough loyal and talented persons to put in full charge of the various departments.
+Pavel Yaguzhinsky was entrusted with the observation of the "soonest possible establishment of colleges by their presidents".
+Peter did not have enough loyal, talented or educated persons to put in full charge of the various departments.
 Peter preferred to rely on groups of individuals who would keep check on one another.
 Decisions depended on the majority vote.

+In 1718, Peter investigated why the formerly Swedish province of Livonia was so orderly.
+He discovered that the Swedes spent as much administering Livonia (300 times smaller than his empire) as he spent on the entire Russian bureaucracy.
+He was forced to dismantle the province's government.
+In June 1721 he had Gagarin, the governor of Siberia, executed.